Mount Elgon National Park

 The zone changes to mixed bamboo at 2,500-3,000m.
 The bamboo merges into open woodland dominated by hagenia abyssinica and African rosewood interspersed with hypericum – a giant form of St. John’s wort.

-The heath zone (3,000-,3500m) is characterized by giant heather interspersed with grassy swards of blonde tussock grass dotted with pink and white everlasting flowers (ericriceum brownie and jonstonii), flame-coloured gladioli, blue delphiniums and red hot pokers.
+The heath zone (3,000-,3500m) is characterized by giant heather interspersed with grassy swards of blonde tussock grass dotted with pink and white everlasting flowers (ericriceum brownie, and jonstonii), flame-colored gladioli, blue delphiniums, and red hot pokers.

 The moorland or Afro-alpine zone (3,500-4,321m) contains Senecio elgonensis, Erica tree, giant lobelias with hairy leaves and plumes of tiny blue flowers, ladies’ mantle tussocks (archimilla elgonesis) and pink and white everlasting flowers.